 The Pantheon is a must-see here.
 First, for what it represents.
-And second, because the elite of France is buried there.
+And second, because the elite of France is buried in there.

 In the heart of the Latin Quarter, on the top of Sainte-Geneviève hill, the Panthéon is in the center of Place du Panthéon and surrounded by the town hall of the 5th arrondissement, Henri IV school, Saint-Étienne-du-Mont church, The Sainte-Geneviève Library and the Faculty of Law.
 The Rue Soufflot draws him a perspective to the Luxembourg garden and the Eiffel Tower.